Achinix/Synchronized-Token-Pattern/README.md

 # Synchronized-Token-Pattern
 Web Security Project

 To test this applicaton:
 	Start the apache server in Xampp.
-Clonne this repository into htdocs folder in Xampp server.
+Clone this repository into htdocs folder in Xampp server.
-	Browse localhost and click onlogin.php
+	Browse localhost and click on login.php

 	Credentials:
 		username = "admin"